Plan9-Archive/styx-n-9p/README.md

+#Styx and 9P2000 client and server support outside Inferno and Plan 9#

 Styx® and 9P2000® are different names for the same file service protocol, called Styx by Inferno and 9P2000 (or just 9P) by Plan 9 from Bell Labs.
 We sometimes use the different names to distinguish the authentication scheme: public-key (Styx) or shared-secret (9P) but the scheme is actually separate from the protocol.

 The protocol is connection-oriented, and maintains state on both client and server.
 It has only 14 simple messages, with a simple and obvious representation on the network (ie, decoding is straightforward).